seanjgildea/AwsSolutionsArchitectGuide/SpecifySecureApplicationsAndArchitectures.md

   - Federation: users with active directory
   - Web Identity Federation: Users with web identities from Amazon.com  or other Open ID provider using Secure Token Service (STS)

+Network Traffic
+- A security group can grant access to traffic from the allowed networks via the CIDR range for each network.
+- VPC peering and VPN are connectivity services and cannot control traffic for security

 ## 3.2 Determine how to secure data.

 Data in Transit